Served: 1¾ years

 On first and second of October 1964, temperatures in southwest Ohio reached 80º F. Then, on the morning of the third, the temperature dropped to 40º.
 The difference between the air temperature and that of the moist ground produced numerous pockets of dense fog.
 Interstate 75 was enveloped in thick fog slowing traffic to fifteen miles per hour at some points.
 Reports of auto accidents began coming into the Butler County Sheriff’s Office just before dawn.

 Patrolman Cole arrived on the scene and radioed headquarters that he was heading north to direct traffic passing south on the freeway.
 He went a couple of miles and was setting out a flare pattern.
 Dr. Garret J. Boone, Butler County Coroner, said Cole was directing Traffic with a flashlight At 7:30 a.m.
 Gordon Samuels of West Alexandria drove his vehicle into the pedestrian patrolman.
 The officer’s body was thrown 75 feet down the road and he was killed instantly.
 Another multiple-car pile-up resulted.

 Patrolman Cole was survived by his wife of four years, Joan Elizabeth (Brust) Cole (23); son, Grant Eugene Cole (3 weeks); parents, Odell Orton and Mary Ellen (Nelson) Cole; grandmother, Mrs. Mary Nelson; and siblings, Daniel Cole and Mrs. Ernest (Mary) Wilson.
 His funeral was held October 6, 1964 at the Klaus Weigel Funeral Home at North F and Elvin Avenue in Hamilton.
 He was buried in Rose Hill Memorial Park.
 Rev. Robert Bieber officiated.

 Hammell and Samuels were both arrested and charged with 2nd Degree Manslaughter, according to Sergeant Edward P. Goffos, commander officer of the Hamilton Patrol post.
 They were then bound over the Butler County Grand Jury.
 On January 28, 1965, the Grand Jury failed to indict either one.

 If you have further information, artifacts, archives, or images regarding this officer, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-© This narrative was further researched and revised on September 1, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Archivist.
+© This narrative was further revised on April 4, 2022 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
 All rights are reserved to him and the Greater Cincinnati Police Museum.